-Dr. Brisman received his undergraduate degree with high honors in biology from Harvard University and his medical degree from Columbia College of Physicians and Surgeons.
-He then completed a general surgery internship and neurological surgery residency at The Mount Sinai Medical Center in New York City.
-He was appointed chief resident in his final year of residency.
+After receiving his undergraduate degree with high honors in Biology from Harvard University, Dr. Brisman obtained his medical degree from Columbia College of Physicians and Surgeons.
+He then completed a General Surgery internship and Neurological Surgery Residency at The Mount Sinai Medical Center in New York City where he was appointed